On the tangent bundle and the divisor theory of a general matroid: Preliminaries

 Moreover, the degree 0 part of $\operatorname{Todd}_M$ is 1. \end{proposition}

 The degree 0 part of $\operatorname{Todd}_M$ can be deduced by considering $K = \mathcal{L}_E^{\otimes k}$.
-However, to the author's knowledge, there was no known formula to calculate $\operatorname{Todd}_M$ in general.
-We will provide a method for calculating it by Corollary \ref{tangent bundle formula} and Corollary \ref{Todd class formula}.
+However, to the author's knowledge, there is no known general formula to calculate $\operatorname{Todd}_M$.
+We will provide a method to compute it via Theorem \ref{tangent bundle formula} and Corollary \ref{Todd class formula}.
 The Todd class for the special case where $M = U_{n}$ was extensively studied in \cite{Todd}.